How to use System Settings on Mac

-Click on the menu next to Require Password to set the amount of time after your Mac goes to sleep that you need to type in your password.
-Also, if you want to add a message to the lock screen, click Show and message when screen is locked’ and the “Set Lock Message” and type the message.
-If you have an Apple Watch, check the box to allow it to unlock your Mac.
+Now, navigate to Lock Screen.
+From there, set the amount of time after your Mac goes to sleep that you need to type in your password.
+Also, if you want to add a message to the lock screen, click Set next to Show message when locked and type the message.
+If you have an Apple Watch, select the box to allow it to unlock your Mac.

-Configure Notifications in System Preferences
+Configure Notifications in System Settings

 App notifications can be very useful.
 They can also be intrusive and annoying.
-You can control which apps can issue notifications and how they do it by clicking on the Notifications pane in System Preferences.
-The first option on the left, Do Not Disturb, allows you to turn off Notifications completely at certain times or under certain conditions.
+You can control which apps can issue notifications and how they do it by clicking on the Notifications pane in System Settings.
+In this tab, you can click on each app one by one and choose options for how Notifications are displayed or turn them off completely.

 Tip: If you want notifications about potential problems with your Mac, such as memory reaching capacity, high disk temperature, or disk trouble, use a great app CleanMyMac X. Its Menu App will alert you as soon as it detects any issues.
 CleanMyMac is very easy to set up and use and will help keep your Mac healthy.
 And if it detects that you’re running out of usable memory, you can free up RAM at the click of a button.

-Change Spotlight settings in System Preferences
+Change Spotlight settings in System Settings

 Spotlight, the tool that allows you to search both your Mac and the world beyond, is incredibly useful.
-But you can make it work better for you by changing some of its settings.
+But you can make it work better for you by changing some of its settings:

-- Click on Spotlight in System Preferences.
+- Click on Siri & Spotlight in System Settings.

 The Keyboard pane has a number of settings that allow you to control how your Mac’s keyboard operates.
 You can set the speed at which keys repeat when you hold them down, change keyboard shortcuts, and set up Dictation so you can speak to your Mac rather than type.

-One of the most useful Keyboard settings is in the Text tab, where it allows you to specify how to correct common typing errors.
-For example, if you regularly type ‘teh’ instead of ‘the’, you can make it correct that automatically.
-Here’s how to use it.
+One of the most useful Keyboard settings is in the Text tab where it allows you to specify how to correct common typing errors.
+For example, if you regularly type ‘teh’ instead of ‘the,’ you can make it correct that automatically.
+Here’s how to use it:

 - You can also use this feature to allow you to type abbreviations and have your Mac replace them with the full text.

-Set up a printer in System Preferences
+Set up a printer in System Settings

-- Any printer connected to your Mac, AirPrint printer on your WiFi network, or wired printer on a network you’re connected to will show up in the window.
+- Any printer connected to your Mac, AirPrint printer on your Wi-Fi network, or wired printer on a network you’re connected to will show up in the window.